tshepang/blog/content/misc/a visit to Botswana.rst

 This past weekend, I finally went to this neighbouring country of ours, Botswana.
-It which was the first time I ever left South Africa.
+This was the first time I ever left South Africa.
 I was welcomed by wonderful people, and the visit was limited to its largest city — Gaborone — which is beautiful, sparse, and vast, when compared to my country's own cities.